Overview

 the investment adviser representative has taken all necessary steps to ensure that

-neither advisory account is charged a brokerage commission.
+neither advisory account is charged a brokerage commission or mark-up/mark-downs.

 A report of cross trades is reviewed by the Firm’s Chief Compliance Officer on a daily